fetchandadd/paper-sizes/README.md

-# paper-sizes — a converter for typographical lengths
+# paper-sizes — a database for paper sizes

 ## Install